cstacpoole/discord-image-bot/README.md

 Simple Discord Bot to link images

-* Add the following to .env:
+* Add the following lines to .env: DISCORD_TOKEN, BOT_COMMAND
 * DISCORD_TOKEN - the bot key
 * BOT_COMMAND - the bot command - default to !image